Linda-Ikechukwu/Personal-Site/src/blog/posts/2020-in-review/2020-in-review.md

 title: "2020: Starting a career in a pandemic"
 date: "2020-12-31"
 featured: "./2020.jpg"
 description: "I officially started my tech career this year.
-In this article, I narrate all the ups and downs I encountered."
+In this article, I narrate all the ups and downs I encountered throughout the year."
 tags: ["Personal",]
 keywords: "2020 in Review"
 ---